You are currently viewing Summer in Ireland: 10 Can’t-Miss Activities to Enjoy

 Old implements on display at the Derryglad Folk & Heritage Museum.
 Photo: Sonder Visuals.

-On this stretch of the journey, you’ll come close to the beautiful Clonmacnoise monastic site and an ancient holy well dedicated to Saint Brigid, Ireland’s female patron saint.
+On this stretch of the journey, you’ll also come close to the beautiful Clonmacnoise monastic site, an attraction I recommend to visitors who are exploring Ireland’s beautiful Midlands region.

 irelandonabudget.com